A Deep Dive into Compile-Time Fibonacci Calculation

 // Step 3 (implicit): Its destructor must be trivial.

-// The default destructor is trivial, so we don't need to write it out.
+// The default destructor is trivial, so no explicit definition is needed.

 // ~Point() = default;